FUSIONFoundation/web3-fusion-extend/docs/_build/html/_sources/include_announcement.rst.txt

-.. note:: This documentation is work in progress and web3-fusion-extend 1.0 stable is not yet released!
-You can find the current documentation for web3-fusion-extend 0.x.x at.
+.. note:: This documentation is work in progress and web3-fusion-extend in currently in beta.
+Please feel free to submit pull request or issues via the edit on github link in the upper right.